 Background and Intent: Fellows who have previously completed residency programs have demonstrated sufficient competence to enter autonomous practice within their core specialty.
 This option is designed to enhance fellows' maturation and competence in their core specialty.
-This enables fellows to occupy a dual role in the health system: as learners in their subspecialty\, and as credentialed practitioners in their core specialty.
+This enables fellows to occupy a dual role in the health system: as learners in their subspecialty, and as credentialed practitioners in their core specialty.
 Hours worked in independent practice during fellowship still fall under the clinical and educational work hour limits.
 See Guide to the Common Program Requirements for more details.

-Sponsoring Institution-Based Fellowship-Specific Background and Intent: Fellows in health care administration, leadership, and management programs should have opportunities to pursue ongoing clinical practice in their individual specialty and/or subspecialty area while completing the program.
-While responsibilities for direct patient care are outside the scope of the fellowship, fellows' optional engagement in medical practice may facilitate their continued professional development as physician leaders.
-The Sponsoring Institution and program should provide oversight of ongoing clinical practice to ensure that fellows have adequate time to complete their fellowship responsibilities.
+Sponsoring Institution-Based Fellowship-Specific Background and Intent: Fellows in correctional (carceral) medicine may have opportunities to pursue ongoing clinical practice in their primary specialty and/or subspecialty while completing the program.
+While responsibilities for direct care for patients who have not experienced incarceration are outside the scope of the fellowship, fellows' engagement in this practice may facilitate their continued professional development as clinicians in their primary specialty.
+This will require Sponsoring Institutions and their fellowship programs to provide some monitoring of ongoing clinical practice and its effects on fellows' participation in the correctional (carceral) medicine program.